Nilhcem/nilhcem.github.io/_posts/2017-02-27-android-things-audio.md

 **Pros:**

 * Offline speech recognition
-* Works very well on a limited dictionary (predefined words / sentences)
+* Works well on a limited dictionary (predefined words / sentences)

 **Cons:**

-* Integration is complicated the first time you do it
+* Integration seems complicated at first
 * Random sentences detection is not as good as the one from the two previous solutions